e9mgund/e9mgund.github.io/README.md

-This repository contains all the assignments done by me in the training program.
+This repository contains the journal / log about each day.